Indrabay/ibe/README.md

+# ibe.

-# ibe. is my first time code html without framework
+This is my first time code html without framework